josehu07/josehu07.github.io/index.md

 I am a computer science Ph.D. student in the [ADSL lab](https://research.cs.wisc.edu/adsl/) at the [University of Wisconsin-Madison](https://www.wisc.edu/), advised by [Professor Andrea Arpaci-Dusseau](http://pages.cs.wisc.edu/~dusseau/) and [Professor Remzi Arpaci-Dusseau](http://pages.cs.wisc.edu/~remzi/).
 My research interest lies in **computer systems**, especially distributed storage systems and operating systems.

-My current focus is on modernizing distributed replication protocols under data-heavy workloads.
-Previously, I have studied file systems and kernel storage stack technologies for emerging hardware such as persistent memory.
+My current research focus is on modernizing distributed replication protocols for emerging workloads, such as data-heavy replication and wide-area replication.
+Previously, I have studied file systems and kernel storage stack technologies for new hardware such as persistent memory.

 ```rust
 /// Keep calm & do good research!